Surrogacy: legal rights of parents and surrogates

 Surrogacy is legal in the UK, but if you make a surrogacy agreement it cannot be enforced by the law.

-If you use a surrogate they will be the legal mother of any child they carry.
+If you use a surrogate, they will be the child’s legal parent at birth.

-Surrogacy contracts aren’t enforced by UK law, even if you’ve a signed deal with your surrogate and have paid for her expenses.
+Surrogacy agreements are not enforceable by UK law, even if you have a signed document with your surrogate and have paid their expenses.

 You cannot pay a surrogate in the UK, except for their reasonable expenses.

 If you use donated sperm or eggs with your surrogate, read about the rights of your donor.

 Read more about surrogacy and the legal process.